phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In Canada, it would be difficult to identify a time when we had a completely laissez faire housing market.
 Some of our earliest municipal bylaws regulated building standards.
 First, we sought to improve our health, safety, fire and construction standards, and later we gradually began to add a host of land use and development regulations.[^hulchanksi-laissez]

 These regulations led to the elimination of unhealthy, unsafe and poor quality housing in urban areas.
-However, our improved standards of housing led to an increase in the cost of its manufacture, and by 1914 it became apparent that the private market alone was unable to provide low income housing.[^hulchanksi-laissez]
+However, our improved housing standards (and restrictions on land use) led to an increase in the cost of its manufacture, and by 1914 it became apparent that the private market alone was not providing enough low income housing.[^hulchanksi-laissez]

 One intervention begat another.
-Federal incentives were introduced as early as 1938 to stimulate the development of low income rental housing, and by 1949 it began to invest directly in its production.[^hulchanksi-laissez] Buoyed by the post-war economic and population boom, by the mid 1960s we began to seriously expand our welfare state and, concerned with ensuring "enough rental housing production to nourish the golden goose of urban growth", from 1965 to 1995 up to 10% of all new housing was some mix of social housing.[^suttor-abriged]
+Federal incentives were introduced as early as 1938 to stimulate the development of low income rental housing, and by 1949 the government began to invest directly in its production.[^hulchanksi-laissez] Buoyed by the post-war economic and population boom,  we began to seriously expand our welfare state and, concerned with ensuring "enough rental housing production to nourish the golden goose of urban growth", from 1965 to 1995 up to 10% of all new housing was some mix of social housing.[^suttor-abriged]

 These interventions were not limited to the poor; quite the opposite.
 In 1946, the Canada Mortgage and Housing Corporation (CMHC) was established with the aim of increasing home ownership among the broad middle and lower-middle class.
-Focussing mainly on making amortized mortgages work for house buyers and private investors in rental housing, by the mid 1960s most households obtained at least part of their mortgage loan directly from the federal government.[^hulchansky-bulletin38]
+Focussing mainly on making amortized mortgages work for house buyers and private investors in rental housing, by the mid-1960s most households obtained at least part of their mortgage loan directly from the federal government.[^hulchansky-bulletin38]

 In fact, most of the history of the role of Canadian government housing policy is an effort to assist ownership.
-In 2005 alone, more individual homeowners were helped through mortgage insurance than all social housing units funded since the 1970s.
-In addition to subsidizing mortgages, the federal government provides a variety of tax incentives in the form of tax sheltered investment vehicles and tax credits.
-Finally, the sale of your primary residence is exempt from capital gains taxes, which by 2008 was costing us almost $6 billion a year in uncollected revenue.[^hulchansky-bulletin38]
+In 2005 alone, more individual homeowners were helped through mortgage insurance than the number of all social housing units funded since the 1970s.
+And in addition to creating cheaper loans, the federal government also provides subsidies through a variety of tax credits, tax sheltered investment vehicles and tax exemptions.
+As any property owner knows, the sale of your primary residence is exempt from capital gains &mdash; which by 2008 was costing us almost $6 billion a year in uncollected revenue.[^hulchansky-bulletin38]

-In so far that our housing policy has targetted the middle class' standard of living, it has been fantastically successful.
+In so far that our housing policy has targetted the middle class' standard of living, it has been rather successful.
 As an investment asset, home ownership confers unique benefits: it provides shelter in addition to equity that can be withdrawn later in life.
 Canadians who pay off their mortgages spend on average only 11% of their income on housing and, by 1999, the average homeowner earned 208% more income, and owned 70 times more wealth, than the average tenant.[^hulchansky-bulletin38]

 <!--Regulating land and its use &mdash; what to build and where and how &mdash; is one of the foundational tasks of the state.
 Some of the earliest municipal bylaws regulate building standards.
 Over time, we've sought to improve the health, safety, fire and construction standards of our housing and then